enketo/enketo-express/tutorials/10-configure.md

 -   `allowMetaIPAddress`: Default is `false`.
 Prevents or allows meta IP addresses to make GET and HEAD requests.
 -   `allowIPAddressList`: Default is `[]`.
 The list of allowed IP addresses.
 These are preferred over `denyAddressList`.
 -   `denyAddressList`: Default is `[]`.
 The list of denied IP addresses.

+### frameguard deny

+Set to `true` to set the X-Frame-Options header to DENY to help you mitigate clickjacking attacks.
+Default is `false`.
+See more here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options

+### no sniff

+Set to `true` to set the X-Content-Type-Options header to nosniff.
+This mitigates MIME type sniffing which can cause security vulnerabilities.
+Default is `false`.
+See more here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options

+#### hsts

+Set HTTP Strict Transport Security (HSTS) headers in express.
+Default is disabled.
+See more here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security

+-   `seconds`: Default is `0`.
+Seconds for HSTS to be enabled.
+When set to 0, header will not be set and HSTS is disabled.
+Set to a low number to test.
+For production, set to 63072000 (2 years).
+-   `preload`: Default is `false`.
+Submit to HSTS preload service.
+-   `includeSubDomains`: Default is `false`.
+When set, all subdomains will be subject to same HSTS rules.

+#### csp

+Set Content Security Policy (CSP) headers in express.
+Default is disabled.
+When enabled, a default policy is applied unless the `value` field is provided.
+See more here: https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP

+-   `enabled`: Default is `false`.
+Set to `true` to enable CSP headers.
+-   `report only`: Default is `false`.
+Set to `true` to report, but not enforce, CSP.
+-   `value`: Default is `null`.
+Set to a custom value to override default CSP value.